pwbriggs/music-assistant.github.io/docs/installation.md

 docker run -v <dir>:/data --network host --cap-add=DAC_READ_SEARCH --cap-add=SYS_ADMIN --security-opt apparmor:unconfined ghcr.io/music-assistant/server
 ```

 You must run the docker container with host network mode.
 The data volume is `/data` - replace `<dir>` with a writable directory to ensure the data volume persists between updates.
-If you want access to your local music files from within MA, make sure to also mount that, e.g. /media.
+If you want access to your local music files from within MA, make sure to also mount that local directory, e.g. /media.

-Note that accessing remote (SMB) shares can be done from within MA itself using the SMB File provider.
+Note that accessing remote (SMB) shares is done from within MA by using the SMB File provider.
-The additional privileges are only required if you want to mount use remote (samba/nfs) share within Music Assistant.
+The additional privileges are only required if you want to use a remote (Samba/NFS) share within Music Assistant.

 Docker compose: